aws-samples/lambda-refarch-fileprocessing/README.md

 [Template One](https://s3.amazonaws.com/awslambda-reference-architectures/file-processing/lambda_file_processing.template)
 does the following:

--   Creates two Amazon Simple Storage Service (Amazon S3) buckets- one is a trigger bucket and the other one is for output.
-Bucket names are generated when the CloudFormation stack is initiated.
+-   Creates two Amazon Simple Storage Service (Amazon S3) buckets with dynamically-generated names from CFN:
+    - Bucket 1 is the trigger bucket that you put Markdown objects into.
+It will have a name like *demo-eventarchive-896781684848*.
+    - Bucket 2 is the output bucket, and is populated from the functions.
+It will have a name like *demo-eventarchive-896781684848-out*.

--   Creates an Amazon Simple Notification Service (Amazon SNS) topic named event-manifold-topic.
+-   Creates an Amazon Simple Notification Service (Amazon SNS) topic named `event-manifold-topic`.

--   Creates an Amazon SNS topic policy which permits the S3 bucket to call the Publish action on the topic.
+-   Creates an Amazon SNS topic policy which permits the S3 bucket to call the `Publish` action on the topic.

--   Creates a Lambda function named data-processor-1.
+-   Creates a Lambda function named `data-processor-1`.

--   Creates a Lambda function named data-processor-2.
+-   Creates a Lambda function named `data-processor-2`.

--   Creates an AWS Identity and Access Management (IAM) role and policy for data-processor-1 and data-processor-2 to assume when invoked.
+-   Creates an AWS Identity and Access Management (IAM) role and policy for `data-processor-1` and `data-processor-2` to assume when invoked.
 Permissions allow the functions to write output to Amazon CloudWatch Logs and get objects from the S3 bucket.

--   Creates an Add Permission Lambda function to execute the add-permission action on data-processor-1 and data-processor-2.
+-   Creates an Add Permission Lambda function to execute the `add-permission` action on `data-processor-1` and `data-processor-2`.
-    The function permits Amazon SNS to call the InvokeFunction action on data-processor-1 and data-processor-2.
+    The function permits Amazon SNS to call the `InvokeFunction` action on `data-processor-1` and `data-processor-2`.

--   Creates an IAM role and policy for the Add Permission Lambda function to assume when invoked.
-Permissions allow the function to write output to CloudWatch Logs and execute add-permission on Lambda functions.
+-   Creates an IAM role and policy for the `add-permission` Lambda function to assume when invoked.
+Permissions allow the function to write output to CloudWatch Logs and execute `add-permission` on Lambda functions.

--   Creates two custom resources, each of which invoke the Add Permission Lambda function for data-processor-1 and data-processor-2.
+-   Creates two custom resources, each of which invoke the `add-permission` Lambda function for `data-processor-1` and `data-processor-2`.

 [Template Two](https://s3.amazonaws.com/awslambda-reference-architectures/file-processing/lambda_file_processing_update.template)
 does the following: